petabyt/font/README.md

 loop through the characters, (height = 7, width = 5).
 When you
 encounter a '#', plot.
 If space, don't plot.

-Compile demo.c for a simple example.
+Compile demo.c for a simple terminal-based example.